williamang2736/expense-income-manager/README.md

 # Food Examiner

-An application visualizes income and expenses information
+An application that visualizes incomes and expenses information

 # Demo